 Endothelium is a single layer of cells that pumps excess water out of the stroma.

 The first symptom is blurry vision that clears during the day.
 The cornea is a little thicker in the morning and retains fluids that the cornea's pumping action hasn't removed.
 These evaporate through the day.
 But as the condition worsens the swelling doesn't improve and begins to reduce vision all through the day.
 Because of the many different genes that are contributory the condition begins at younger ages than for others.

-- Free radicals can damage the eyes.
+Free radicals.
+Free radicals damage the eyes.
 They are formed when the ultraviolet and blue light of sunlight passes through the crystalline lens.
 Free radicals are also natural byproducts of metabolism.
-These highly reactive chemicals cause oxidation, and can destabilize healthy cells in the back of the cornea and the retina as well.
+These highly reactive chemicals cause oxidation and can destabilize healthy cells in the back of the cornea and the retina as well.
 Moreover, free radical damage is accelerated by smoking, chronic fatigue, poor diet, chronic stress, and excessive exposure to sunlight and blue light from electronic devices.

-Conventionally, doctors will first try to reduce swelling with soft contact lenses or ointments targeted to reducing the swelling.
-They may also instruct a person to use a hair dryer directed across the face at arm's length, several times a day, to dry out the epithelial layer and tear film).
+In the early stages of Fuchs', doctors will try to reduce corneal swelling with soft contact lenses or ointments targeted to reducing the swelling.
+They may also instruct a person to use a hair dryer directed across the face at arm's length for 5–10 minutes upon wakening (to dry out the surface of the cornea and tear film).
 As a dehydrating agent, sodium chloride 5% solution eye drops and/or sodium chloride ointment is often recommended.

-But when the disease makes visual distortion severe, a corneal transplant is possible.
 The short-term success rate of corneal transplantation is quite good for people with Fuchs' dystrophy.
-But, some studies do suggest that the long-term survival of the donor cornea can be a problem.
+But some studies do suggest that the long-term survival of the donor cornea can be a problem.